PATIENT COMPLAINT INFORMATION

 We can offer a meeting in private with the Practice Manager and you may be accompanied if you wish.
 We shall try and resolve the complaint at this meeting but if that is not possible, we shall ask you to make a written complaint.

 If you wish to make a written complaint, please do so AS SOON AS POSSIBLE – ideally within a matter of a few days.
 This will enable us to establish what happened more easily.
 If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
-You should address your complaint in writing to the Practice Manager (Click here for the form).
-Please email this to the practice manager (Jo.Stocker@nhs.net).
-The Practice Manager can help you by writing down your complaint if you wish.
-She will make sure that we deal with your concerns promptly and in the correct way.
+You should address your complaint in writing to the Practice Manager.
+He will make sure that he deals with your concerns promptly and in the correct way.
 You should be as specific and concise as possible.

 COMPLAINING ON BEHALF OF SOMEONE ELSE